Higher order differential operators on projective modules: Introduction

 We construct a higher order connection

-associated to a projective basis for $E$ (see Proposition \ref{higher}).
+associated to a projective basis $B$ for $E$ (see Proposition \ref{higher}).
 Here $P^l$ is the $l$'th module of principal parts of the ring $A$.
-There is a notion of flatness for higher order connections and the connection $\nabla^l$ is non-flat in general.
-We use the class of connections to construct a canonical map
+There is a notion of flatness for higher order connections and the connection $\nabla_B^l$ is non-flat in general.
+We use the "projective basis-method" to construct a canonical map

 of left $A$-modules (see Equation \ref{canonical}).
-The map $\rho$ is not a map of associative rings in general, hence the left $A$-module structure on $E$ does not lift to a left $\Diff_\Z(A)$-module structure on $E$.
-The obstruction to such a lifting is given by the generalized curvature of the higher order connection $\nabla^l$.
+The map $\rho_B$ is not a map of associative rings in general, hence the left $A$-module structure on $E$ does not lift to a left $\Diff_\Z(A)$-module structure on $E$.
+The obstruction to such a lifting is given by the generalized curvature of the higher order connection $\nabla_B^l$.
 To give a left $\Diff_\Z(A)$-module structure on a left $A$-module $E$ is equivalent to giving a stratification on $E$ in the sense of cristalline cohomology (see \cite{ogus}).
-The map $\rho$ is a ring-homomorphism if and only if $E$ is a left $\Diff_\Z(A)$-module.
-We show that a canonical connection $\rho$ induced by a projective basis seldom is a ring-homomorphism hence a finitely generated projective module $E$ seldom has a stratification induced by a projective basis.
+The map $\rho_B$ is a ring-homomorphism if and only if $E$ is a left $\Diff_\Z(A)$-module.
+We show that a canonical connection $\rho_B$ induced by a projective basis $B$ seldom is a ring-homomorphism, hence a finitely generated projective module $E$ seldom has a stratification induced by a projective basis $B$.
 The notion of a stratification is used in the construction of cristalline cohomology (see \cite{ogus}).

-We moreover define the \emph{ring of projectivity} $end(E)$ of a left $A$-module $E$ over any commutative unital ring $A$ and prove $end(E)$ is the obstruction for $E$ to be finitely generated and projective (see Theorem \ref{projectiveequivalence}).